 Here at InsightSquared, we’ve talked to a lot of sales managers about their analytics and reporting.
 Every single one of those conversations inevitably finds its way to the topic of forecasting.
 It is the one report virtually every sales leader thinks about every single day.
-Regardless of sales model or approach, even the most nascent sales organization spends time building and maintaining forecasts.
+Regardless of sales model or technique, even the most nascent sales organization spends time building and maintaining forecasts.

-Before we go too much further on various sales forecasting methods, we should set a common understanding of what a forecast is.
+Before we go too much further on various sales forecasting methods and models, we should set a common understanding of what a forecast is.
 A sales forecast is a projection of what your performance as a sales organization will be at the end of a measurement period (most often either monthly or quarterly).
 It is the expected value of your bookings at the end of the measurement period, i.e. how much business you think you will close.

 If you’re just getting started with forecasting, here’s a run down on basic sales forecasting techniques and their strengths and weaknesses: